Unboxed-Software/solana-course/content/immutable-owner.md

 ### 1. Setup Environment

 To get started, create an empty directory named `immutable-owner` and navigate to it.
 We'll be initializing a brand new project.
-Run `npm init` and follow through the prompts.
+Run `npm init -y` to make a project with defaults.

 Next, we'll need to add our dependencies.
 Run the following to install the required packages:
 ```bash